All Episodes

 There's the straight and narrow road.

-Larry Cudlow wrote a great book.
+Larry Kudlow wrote a great book.

-I've been reading it, JFK and the Reagan Revolution, A secret history of American Prosperity.
+I've been reading it, JFK and the Reagan Revolution, A Secret History of American Prosperity.

 In other words, basically everything Trump outlined in his speech is in the same vein as Kennedy and Reagan in lowering marginal tax rates and spurring dramatic economic growth.

-You factor in then the energy jobs if America makes a commitment to expand coal and fracking and drilling and nuclear technology, we can put millions of Americans to work in high paying jobs that aren't just jobs but careers.
+If America makes a commitment to expand coal and fracking and drilling and nuclear technology, we can put millions of Americans to work in high-paying jobs that aren't just jobs, but careers.

-You know, the people that treat women like crap and kill gays and lesbians, and the ones that, you know, persecute Christians and Jews, those people that keep giving her tens and tens of millions of dollars.
+But rather, we'd rather be dependent on the Saudis, Hillary's best friends, you know, the people that treat women like crap and kill gays and lesbians and the ones that, you know, persecute Christians and Jews, those people that keep giving her tens and tens of millions of dollars.

 Yeah, they're the ones with the monopoly on the lifeblood of our economy, which is energy.